PawRyng/adRespectPageRec/README.md

-# Recrutation page with React, SCSS, Bootstrap
+# Recruitment task, web page created with React, Bootstrap and SCSS

 In the project directory, you can run: